Legislative AbstinenceFeb 17, 2009

 Year after year, school choice bills are introduced in the General Assembly, only to die in the Senate Finance Committee.
-Earlier this year, Senator Mark Obenshain (R-26, Harrisonburg) lost a Pennsylvania-style school choice bill in the committee’s typical fashion, for lack of a motion.
+Earlier this year, Senator Mark Obenshain (R-26, Harrisonburg) lost a Pennsylvania-style school choice bill in the committee's typical fashion, for lack of a motion.
 The reason the bill never gets a motion is because, if no one makes a motion, no one is held accountable for a vote.
+This morning, Delegate Chris Saxman (R-20, Staunton) had his school choice bill, HB 1965, defeated, but the story of defeat is a bit different this year.

 After much debate, for only the third time in the last decade of our educational freedom efforts, a bill of this nature received motions to report (pass)!
 However, Senator Dick Saslaw (D-35, Springfield), seldom one to miss a chance at killing a Family Foundation bill, offered a substitute motion to PBI the bill (pass by indefinitely/kill).
 The substitute motion was seconded and the bill eventually died a slow and painful death.
 There were 10 votes to PBI, 4 votes against the PBI, 1 abstention, and 1 no vote.